rfbproto/rfbproto/rfbproto.rst

 2               ``U16``                         *y-position*
 =============== ==================== ========== =======================

-The `QEMU Pointer Motion Change Psuedo-encoding`_ allows for the negotiation of an alternative interpretation for the *x-position* and *y-position* fields, as relative deltas.
+The `QEMU Pointer Motion Change Pseudo-encoding`_ allows for the negotiation of an alternative interpretation for the *x-position* and *y-position* fields, as relative deltas.